mitshell/CryptoMobile/README.md

 b'X\xcb\xa1\x9c'
 ```

-### The CM module, gathering all 3G and LTE encryption and integrity protection algorithms in one place
+### The CM module, gathering all 3G, LTE and NR encryption and integrity protection algorithms in one place
-The CM module implements each algorithm as a class, with its primitives and 3G and / or LTE
+The CM module implements each algorithm as a class, with its primitives and 3G, LTE and / or NR
 modes of operation as specific methods.
 Finally, UEA and UIA are aliases for the given UMTS encryption and integrity protection
 algorithms, and EEA and EIA are aliases for the given LTE encryption and integrity
 protection algorithms.
+NR algorithms are the same as the LTE ones.

 Here is an example with the 2nd UMTS algorithm (SNOW-3G based) and the 2nd and 3rd
 LTE algorithms (AES-based and ZUC-based):